 These loans are usually much better than private student loans because they tend to have lower interest rates, grace periods, convenient repayment plans, and loan forgiveness programs.

-Therefore, some students will additionally be offered loans through their school.
-Though the rates on these loans are not usually quite as low-interest as federal loans, they usually have lower interest rates than other private loans.
+Unfortunately, there are limits to the amount a student can borrow every year through federal loan programs.
+As a result, some students will additionally be offered loans through their school.
+Though the rates on these loans are not usually quite as low-interest as federal loans, they tend to have lower interest rates than other private loans.

-The other big difference between schools that include loans as part of their 100% need-met financial aid program, and schools that leave a portion of your need unmet and require you to find your own loans, is that you qualify automatically for these loans if they are offered as part of your financial aid package.
+The other big difference between schools that include loans as part of their 100% need-met financial aid programs and schools that leave a portion of your needs unmet and require you to find your own loans is that you qualify automatically for these loans if they are offered as part of your financial aid package.
 Receiving the loans is as easy as checking a box on your financial aid statement.

-What Kind Of Schools Meet 100% Of Need?
+What Kinds of Schools Meet 100% of Need?

 There are a few reasons for this.

-The first is because traditionally, these schools are attended by wealthier students.
-When many students are paying full-price, and some even have family members making financial donations to the school, these schools have more money to spread around to the students who are not as well-off financially.
+The first is that, traditionally, these schools are attended by wealthier students.
+When many students are paying full price, and some even have family members making financial donations to the school, these schools will have more money to spread around to students who are not as well off financially.

 Many of these schools also have larger endowments than the average university, which means there is more money to give to students who need it.